CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 ### So all the upgrades in the mod are vanilla (even if unused)?
 Yep!
 Everything currently in the mod is something that already exists within the game.
 I haven't looked into making custom upgrades yet, but it is something I want to do eventually.

-### Those are some weird numbers.
-Correct!
-I was leaning into PAYDAY 2's playing card motif, so the perks and skills add up to 21.
-There are more references like this, for example the YAML setting for the number of score checks;
-368 is the max value of all cards in a deck plus four jokers (clowns).

 ## Can I use multiple save files to play multiple multiworlds at once?
 No. I have a concept for an automated save switching system that will allow you